808azad/808azad/README.md

 - 📫 How to reach me **z.azadzeynal@gmail.com**

-- ⚡ Fun fact **Besides software development, I also have decent amount of experience in music production.**
+- ⚡ Fun fact **I have a decent amount of experience in music production with Fl Studio**
 <p align="left">
 </p>